ipanardian/homebrew-tap/README.md

 This tap is maintained by @ipanardian.

 ## License
 Individual formulae may have their own licenses.
 Please check each project's repository for details.
-EOF